Maya Millete encouraged to go to safe house before she disappeared, friend says

 - Image 2 of 2

-Larry was arrested on charges for Maya's murder last week.
-He pleaded not guilty to first-degree murder and illegal possession of an assault weapon on Oct.
-21.
+Larry was arrested and charged with Maya's murder last week.
+He pleaded not guilty Oct.
+21 to first-degree murder and illegal possession of an assault weapon.

 MAYA MILLETE'S HUSBAND LARRY CHOKED HER UNTIL SHE PASSED OUT, GOOGLED DATE-RAPE DRUGS: WARRANT

-Maya's family members have said that there were "a lot of red flags" in the couple's relationship before the mother of three disappeared.
+Maya's family members have said there were "a lot of red flags" in the couple's relationship before the mother of three disappeared.

-"People get divorced all the time and people have issues in their relationship all the time" Richard Drouaillet, Millete's brother-in-law, told Fox News after Larry was arrested.
+"People get divorced all the time, and people have issues in their relationship all the time," Richard Drouaillet, Millete's brother-in-law, told Fox News after Larry was arrested.
 "It's kind of like you guys need a break from each other, but I think Larry, he couldn't imagine himself without her, so something snapped in his head."

 Just hours before Maya disappeared, Larry sent an email that said, "I think she wants me to snap, and I’m shaking inside ready to snap," according to San Diego County District Attorney Summer Stephan.